fleekxyz/non-fungible-apps/README.md

 The project is covered with test suits that must pass to guarantee code integrity.
 To run the test suits:

-1. Make sure that you have the dependencies installed
+1. Make sure that you have the dependencies installed:

    ```
    $ yarn